MHmeow28/Flappy-MH/README.md

 - Enter any Roblox username → the game fetches their live avatar headshot via a server-side API route (avoids Roblox's CORS restrictions) and uses it as the bird.
 - Classic flappy physics: gravity, flap impulse, scrolling pipes, collision detection.
-- Score = number of pipes cleared.
-Per-player all-time high is stored in the browser (`localStorage`) and compared every run.
+- Score = number of pipes cleared, with a gentle difficulty ramp — pipes speed up slightly with every point, capped so it never becomes unfair.
+- The device remembers the last Roblox username you played as (like a lightweight local profile) and jumps straight back in next time — no re-typing needed.
+"Switch player" clears it.
 - Global Top 10 leaderboard, backed by Vercel KV (Redis).
 - Sounds, all synthesized in-browser: a soft ambient hum, a flap chirp, a score blip, a game-over tone, and a triumphant fanfare the moment you beat your all-time high.